 - a family history of medical conditions that can cause thinning hair

 As a person gets older, it is natural for their hair to lose strength and volume.
-In many cases, people can improve the strength and overall health of their hair using treatments and home remedies.
+Sometimes, hair loss can also result from stress or an underlying health condition.
+In this case, the hair often regrows over time.